-- 64. Plaintiff repeats, realleges, and incorporates the allegations in Paragraphs 1-57 as if fully set forth herein. - 65.
-Defendant's conduct described herein violates the Unfair Competition Law ("UCL"), codified at California Business and Professions Code section 17200, et seq. - 66.
+- Plaintiff repeats, realleges, and incorporates the allegations in Paragraphs 83.
+1-74 as if fully set forth herein. - Plaintiff brings this claim on behalf of herself and the California Subclass.
+84. - Defendant's conduct described herein violates the Unfair Competition 85.
+Law ("UCL"), codified at California Business and Professions Code section 17200, et seq. - 86.
 The UCL prohibits, and provides civil remedies for, unfair competition.
 Its purpose is to protect both consumers and competitors by promoting fair competition in commercial markets for goods and services.
-In service of that purpose, the Legislature framed the UCL's substantive provisions in broad, sweeping language. - 67.
+In service of that purpose, the Legislature framed the UCL's substantive provisions in broad, sweeping language. - 87.
 The UCL imposes strict liability.
-Plaintiff need not prove that Defendant practices-but only that such practices occurred.

-A business act or practice is "unfair" under the UCL if it offends an 68. established public policy or is immoral, unethical, oppressive, unscrupulous, or substantially injurious to consumers, and that unfairness is determined by weighing the reasons, justifications, and motives of the practice against the gravity of the harm to the alleged victims.
+Plaintiff need not prove that Defendant intentionally or negligently engaged in unlawful, unfair, or fraudulent business practices-but only that such practices occurred. - A business act or practice is "unfair" under the UCL if it offends an 88. established public policy or is immoral, unethical, oppressive, unscrupulous, or substantially injurious to consumers, and that unfairness is determined by weighing the reasons, justifications, and motives of the practice against the gravity of the harm to the alleged victims.